Optimisation and trading engine

 Stochastic price forecast over a 48-hour time period using machine learning.

 Big data management, cloud hosting and advanced data science.

 Cost effective route to market and prompt trading expertise.

 How Habitat Energy’s OTE fits into the broader ESO project

-Within the context of the Energy Superhub Oxford project, Habitat Energy will act as an asset optimiser for both the batteries included in the project – the Wärtsilä lithium-ion battery and the Red T vanadium-flow battery – and the electric vehicles at Oxford City Council’s fleet depot at Horspath.
+Within the context of the Energy Superhub Oxford project, Habitat Energy will act as an asset optimiser for both the batteries included in the project – the Wärtsilä lithium-ion battery and the Invinity Energy Systems vanadium-flow battery – and the electric vehicles which form part of Oxford City Council’s fleet.